 Whilst our courses offer a rigorous and academic pathway to take following GCSEs, Sixth Form presents the opportunity to build friendships and develop those all-important interpersonal skills that employer's value so much.
 To this end, these are but a few of the engagements that have enriched the Sixth Form experience in recent years, with many making a yearly appearance.

-Careers and Futures
+Careers and Futures:

-University Masterclasses

-Unifrog Careers Platform

-A 2-week work experience placement for all Year 12 students

-Business walks in Central

-Birmingham

-Bank of England visit

-High success rate of students completing the Pathways to Birmingham Programme through the University of Birmingham (medicine, law, accounting and finance, engineerning)

-Campus day visits

-Eton College University Summer School
+University Masterclasses Unifrog Careers Platform A 1-week work experience placement for all Year 12 students Business walks in Central Birmingham Bank Of England visit High success rate of students completing the Pathways to Birmingham Programme through the University of Birmingham (medicine, law, accounting and finance, engineering) Campus day visits Eton College Summer School Southampton University EPQ Masterclass Nuffield Research Placement Programme Aston 'Pathways to Healthcare' Programme University of Birmingham Partner School PWC STEM for girls WhatCareer Convention Sutton Trust Summer School ASK Apprenticeships Bookable career advisors.

-Southhampton University

-EPQ masterclass

-Nuffield Research

-Placement programme

-Aston Pathways to

-Healthcare programme

-University of Birmingham Partner

-School

-PWC Stem for Girls

-WhatCareer Convention

-Sutton Trust Summer School

-ASK apprenticeships

-Career Advisors bookable

-Virtues, faith and Virtues, faith and personal development
+Virtues, Faith and Personal Development:

-Year 12 Team Building day in September

-Visit to the Houses of Parliament

-Elevate Education study skills support

-Future Learn online learning courses (MOOCs)

-Sixth Form trip to Rome

-Mount Snowdon charity challenge

-Mental Health Awareness Day
+Year 12 Team Building Day in September Visit to the Houses of Parliament Elevate Education study skills support FutureLearn online learning courses (MOOCs) Sixth Form trip to Rome Mount Snowdon Charity Challenge Mental Health Awareness Day

-Progressing to University
+Progressing beyond Nishkam

-Our aim is to produce young people who not only have strong faith inspired qualities, but also gain places at Universities.
+Our aim is to produce young people who not only have strong faith inspired qualities, but also gain places at universities and top apprenticeships.

 We will encourage them to apply and provide support at each stage of the application process.
-In the Spring term, Year 12, students will be encouraged to sign up for university taster days and visits to the UCAS conventions.
+In the Spring term, Year 12, students will be encouraged to sign up for university taster days and visits to the UCAS conventions, alongside apprenticeship awareness events.